 She has been working in the business sector in the fields of taxation and accounting for more than 30 years.
 She has been a member of the Supervisory Board and the Audit Committee of MKB Bank between September 2018 and April 2022, a member of the Risk and NPL Committee, Nominating Committee and Remuneration Committee of the Company between January 2019 and April 2022, and has been the chairperson of the latter committee since April 2019.
-Since September 2022 she has been a member of the Supervisory Board and chair of the Audit Committee of MKB Bank.
-He is a member of the Supervisory Board of Magyar Bankholding Zrt.
-Member of the Supervisory Board and Chairman of the Audit Committee as of May 2023.
+Since September 2022 she has been a member of the Supervisory Board and chair of the Audit Committee of MBH Bank again, as well as a member of the Nomination Committee of the Company.
+From June 2022 until the demerger, she was a member of the Supervisory Board of Magyar Bankholding Zrt.

-Shares held in MBH Bank Nyrt. as of 31.12 2023: 0. pcs. / Shares held directly in MBH Bank Nyrt. as of 31.12.2023: 0 pcs.
+Shares held in MBH Bank Nyrt. as of 31.12 2024: 0. pcs. / Shares held directly in MBH Bank Nyrt. as of 31.12.2024: 0 pcs.